us4useu/arrus/docs/content/api.matlab.rst

 .. caution::

-    Arius SDK is currently under development and its API will be modified in the future.
+    ARRUS is currently under development and its API will be modified in the future.
 Please expect breaking changes.

 General formula
 ===============